 A process is carbon negative only if it involves removing carbon from the atmosphere and permanently sequestering it without causing more emissions elsewhere.
 An example of this could be direct air capture and geological sequestration, both powered by renewable energy sources.
 CCUS technologies can only be carbon neutral if they permanently sequester as much CO2 as they release or if they release CO2 that was recently captured from the atmosphere.

-A simple example of this could be a highly efficient biomass energy project, where specific, dedicated crops absorb CO2 from the atmosphere as they grow that is then released back into the atmosphere when they are combusted for energy.
+A simple example of a carbon neutral system could be a highly efficient biomass energy project (grown on non-deforested land), where specific, dedicated crops absorb CO2 from the atmosphere as they grow that is then released back into the atmosphere when they are combusted for energy.
 CCUS processes can also be carbon neutral if they sequester the same amount of CO2 that is taken out of the ground to perform a given industrial process.
-An example of this could be complete sequestration of the CO2 generated by the combustion of natural gas derived from a fossil origin, although there would likely be other emissions from such a process that would preclude this from actually qualifying as carbon neutral.
+An example of this could be complete sequestration of the CO2 generated by the production of steel assuming other parts of the process were decarbonized as well.

 GHG emission-reducing technologies simply reduce the amount of CO2 released into the atmosphere relative to the conventional product.
-These could also be referred to as “carbon reducing,” although carbon reduction has a different meaning in the field of chemistry.
-For example, manufacturing methanol using captured CO2 still involves a level of emissions and will likely release CO2 to the atmosphere when the methanol is used in a downstream process, but CCU methanol can emit less over its life cycle than methanol from conventional sources, making this technology carbon reducing.
-Consistently and accurately using terms related to carbon negativity, neutrality, and reduction is important for establishing a commonly understood vocabulary and assessment benchmark.
+These could also be referred to as “carbon reducing,” but this term is not recommended as “carbon reduction” has a specific and separate chemical meaning.
+An example of a GHG emission-reducing process could be manufacturing methanol using captured CO2.
+This process still involves a level of emissions and will release CO2 back to the atmosphere when the methanol is used in a downstream process, but CCU methanol can emit less over its life cycle than methanol from conventional sources, making this technology GHG emission-reducing.
+Consistently and accurately using terms like carbon negativity, carbon neutrality, and GHG reduction is important for establishing a commonly accepted understanding of these vital concepts.

 Reporting of LCA results should be as transparent as possible while also ensuring that any confidential information is protected.
-Reports ought to be written without bias and with the audience in mind to ensure usability of contents.
+Reports ought to be written without bias and with the audience in mind to enhance usability.
 Often, reports can be split into an executive summary that briefly summarizes the study and its findings, a technical summary that lists technical inputs and results geared to a technical audience, and the main report itself that features all of the relevant information from the study.

 The ISO 14044 guidance requires critical review by a panel of external parties before public, comparative assertions can be made using the results of the study.
 This practice helps ensure transparency, rigor, and defensibility of results in service of enhancing trust in the LCA process.

-The LCA Reporting Checklists can help guide authors as they are writing executive summaries and reports based on LCA studies.
+The LCA Reporting Checklists can help guide authors as they are writing executive summaries and reports for LCA studies.